|

 For the North Atlantic...Caribbean Sea and the Gulf of America:

-Active Systems: The National Hurricane Center is issuing advisories on Tropical Storm Melissa, located over the central Caribbean Sea.
+Active Systems: The National Hurricane Center is issuing advisories on Hurricane Melissa, located near the southeastern Bahamas.

 Tropical cyclone formation is not expected during the next 7 days.